 Questions to Consider When Choosing a Chiropractor

-- How long has the doctor been in practice?
+- How long has the Doctor of Chiropractic (DC) been in practice?

-- Is the doctor experienced in performing procedures you are interested in?
+- Is the DC experienced in performing procedures you are interested in?

-- Is the doctor licensed to practice chiropractic in your state?
+- Is the DC licensed to practice chiropractic in your state?

 - Has there been any adverse action against the doctor from their examining board?

-- Does the doctor have a diplomate in a specialty that is appropriate to your needs?
+- Does the doctor have a diplomate in a specialty that meets your needs?